-Module Sub-Module(s) Initiation Criteria Position responsible for Initiation Termination Criteria Implementation Time 2 O1: Oil spill surveillance 1: O1.1 Weather and sea state; O1.2 Trajectory estimation; and O1.3 Aerial or underwater observation; Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred Planning Section Chief (PSC) (or delegate) ✓ The IMT IC (or delegate) considers that continuation of monitoring under O11 will not result in a change to the scale or location of active response options; or ✓ Two consecutive aerial or underwater observations show that oil has weathered and dissipated to <0.3 g/m2; or Bonn Within 4 hours of initiation criteria being met.
-O ot O im O1.4 Remote observation; ✓ Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and ✓ IMT IC (or delegate) confirms the event as a Level 2 or Level 3 hydrocarbon spill.
-The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response; or The Principal Investigator through the EUL Within 24 hours of initiation criteria being met.
-O1.5 Satellite imagery; ✓ Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and ✓ IMT IC (or delegate) confirms the event as a Level 3 hydrocarbon spill; (or delegate) has advised that continuation of monitoring under O1 1 may increase overall environmental impact.
+Module Sub-Module(s) Initiation Criteria Position responsible for Initiation Termination Criteria Implementation Time 2 O1: Oil spill surveillance nce sea state; 01.2 Trajectory estimation; and 01.3 Aerial or underwater a hydrocarbon spill to marine or coastal waters has occurred a hydrocarbon spill to marine or coastal waters has occurred occurred Section Chief (PSC) (or delegate) ✓ Two consecutive aer observations show that ✓ The IMT IC (or delegate) considers that continuation of monitoring under O11 will not result in a change to the scale or location of active response options; or ✓ Two consecutive aerial or underwater observations show that oil has weathered and dissipated to <0.3 g/m2; or Bonn consecutive Within 4 hours of initiation criteria being met.
+O1.4 Remote observation; Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms the event as a Level 2 or Level 3 hydrocarbon spill. appearance 1; or ✓ The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response; or ✓ The Principal Investigator through the EUL Within 24 hours of initiation criteria being met.
+O1.5 Satellite imagery; Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms the event as a Level 3 hydrocarbon spill; (or delegate) has advised that continuation of monitoring under O1 1 may increase overall environmental impact.
 Within 24 hours of initiation criteria being met.
-All sub-modules ✓ The IMT IC (or delegate) has advised that either full or partial implementation of O1 is to commence.
-Per above O2: Water and oil sampling O2.1 Collection of an oil sample ✓ Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coasta waters has occurred PSC (or delegate) The IMT IC (or delegate) has determined that continuation of monitoring under the module is not necessary to meet the objectives of the response; or As soon as practicable following initiation criteria being met O2.2 Fluorometry O2.3 Water samples; Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms the event as a Level 2 or Level 3 hydrocarbon spill; or The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response.
+All sub-modules The IMT IC (or delegate) has advised that either full or partial implementation of O1 is to commence.
+Per above O2: Water and oil sampling O2.1 Collection of an oil sample Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred PSC (or delegate) ✓ The IMT IC (or delegate) has determined that continuation of monitoring under the module is not necessary to meet the objectives of the response; or As soon as practicable following initiation criteria being met O2.2 Fluorometry O2.3 Water samples; Confirmation by the IMT IC (or delegate) that a hydrocarbon spill to marine or coastal waters has occurred; and IMT IC (or delegate) confirms the event as a Level 2 or Level 3 hydrocarbon spill; or The IMT IC (or delegate) has advised that agreement has been reached with the Jurisdictional Authority relevant to the spill to terminate the response.
 Within 24 hours of initiation criteria being met.